fluidware/fluidsurveys-docs/chapters/Style/index.rst

 	* - 13.
 Progress Bar (Inner)
 	  - Alter the inside of the progress bar
 	* - 14.
 Error Message (Outer)
 	  - If a question is required, or has validation on it, and the user enters invalid information, they are prompted with an error message.
 This allows for the style to be altered.
-In this case, only the outside of the Error Message. **Not showin in Figure above**
+In this case, only the outside of the Error Message. **Not showing in Figure above**
 	* - 15.
 Error Message (Inner)
-	  - This will only affect the inside of the Error Message. **Not showin in Figure above**
+	  - This will only affect the inside of the Error Message. **Not showing in Figure above**
 	* - 16.
 Button Region
 	  - Change the region, such as distance between buttons, height, margin, etc.
 	* - 17.
 Buttons